 Many great companies stress the concept of flawless execution to their employees.
 They understand that without proper execution, they are useless.
 And they are 100% correct.

 In essence, they become fearful…and fear drives away our winning spirit.
 In an age where innovation and risk taking are so critical to business growth, that type of behavior can prove fatal.

 My friend Jeffrey Gitomer is one of the top sales trainers in the world.
 His best selling book “The Little Red Book of Selling” is packed with great ideas to motivate your staff.
 Here’s an idea he promotes: He actually pays his employees when they make a mistake!!
 That’s right.
 When they use their best judgment and make a decision that they feel is in the best interest of his company, they get paid.
 WOW!
 Talk about a leader motivating employees to take risks!

 Here’s a suggestion.
 Rather than demand flawless execution, command (through your leadership and training programs) flawless preparation!
 Now that’s something that is attainable.
 Discipline yourself and your corporate team to:

 Failing to flawlessly execute is excusable.
 But there is no excuse for not flawlessly preparing!

 Bottom line – don’t focus on flawless execution.
 Focus instead on flawless preparation which will eventually lead to flawless (or near flawless) execution.
 That’s how you build a confident workforce ready to win!!
-PUSH IT UP!® Waldo email@example.com 1-866-Waldo-16 (925-3616)